 Study.com explains that kittens knead their mother’s breast tissue to release milk.
 This behavior carries over into adulthood because cats associate kneading with something good.
 They also view both male and female humans as their surrogate mothers.

-A study published in Current Biology found that cats displayed attachment behaviors towards their owners, which are very similar to the ones that babies and dogs show.
+A study published in Current Biology found that cats displayed attachment behaviors towards their owners, which are very similar to those that babies and dogs show.
 These findings further suggest that humans adopt the mother role – cats can see human gender.

 While humans don’t look much like felines, they may see us as large, clumsy cats.
 After all, we trip over them – cats don’t trip over us.